enonic/lib-urlredirect/README.md

 # lib-url

-This library contains a URL content type and a page template (controller) for redirecting to this URL.
+This library contains a URL content type and a page template (controller) for redirecting to a given URL.

 ## Compatibility